labdaddy/linux/distro-agnostic/beware-rogue-devs.md

 -rw-r--r-- 1 root root 1093 2011-02-07 13:02 /tmp/shadow_copy
 He, he.

 You maybe noticed that the corrupted $PATH variable was not reset.
-This wouldn't have happened, if the admin invoked su - instead.
+This wouldn't have happened, if the admin invoked su - instead."
+Some people are like that.
+So beware.